v

 The data presented in the Results section, including figures, tables and supplemental materials, should not be repeated in the Discussion section.

 It is highly recommended that the Discussion section begin with a very brief summary (1-3 sentences) of the study’s objectives, the methods used to achieve the objectives, and the results.
-Repetitions of information that was already provided in the Introduction, or information in support of the study’s importance or objectives, is misplaced and discouraged.
+Repetitions of information that was already provided in the Introduction, or information in support of the study’s importance or objectives, are misplaced and discouraged.

 Remaining paragraphs of the Discussion should focus on interpretations of the data of the study, with thoughtful comments on the novelty or unexpected features of the results, and references to relevant past studies.